corydm92/lerna-test/README.md

 ## Notes

-Linking node_modules to /packages/...

 Add .gitignore to modules in /packages/...

 - Add a gitignore to ignore our distribution directory per module

-Add .npmignore to modules in /packages/...

-- Add a npmignore to ignore our everything BUT distribution directory per module

 ## Lerna Commands